The best hotels in Haapsalu

 The downside: hotel prices spike 25-40% in the festival week, and the Schloss Hotel and Fra Mare sell out 6-8 weeks ahead.
 If you want to attend, book by early June.
 If you want Haapsalu without the crowds, come in May or September when temperatures are still pleasant and the town feels like yours.

-Haapsalu's best neighborhoods
+Haapsalu's best hotel regions

 The Old Town and Promenade are where you want to be.
 They put you within walking distance of the castle, the beach boardwalk, and the best cafes on Karja and Posti streets.
 The Spa Quarter is worth it if you're splurging on Fra Mare.